 "This I have to see."
 My older brother had almost torched our house in Maine playing with matches and at 14 we had set the nearby woods on fire toasting marshmallows.
 The school psychiatrist said that his pyromania was a release of anxiety or a search for euphoria.
-My mother thought Frunk's perchance for arson as a threat from Satan, but she was wrong.
-To us fire was good.
+My mother thought Frunk's perchance for arson as a threat from Satan.

-The Blue Hills rose behind our suburban neighborhood.
-They were the highest elevation on the South shore.
+The Blue Hills behind our suburban neighborhood were the highest elevation on the South Shore.

-"From there and nowhere else."
-My mother commanded and my older brother nodded with averted eyes.
-Living at home he had learned how to had .
+"From there and nowhere else," my mother commanded and my older brother nodded with averted eyes.
+He had another destination in mind.
 "Yes, m'am."

 "I'm coming too."
-Cindy was attending an all-girl college.
+Cindy attended an all-girl college.
 We protested the war together on Boston Commons.
 A love of fire ran in our family.

 "I want to go," said my younger sister, who was a year behind me.

 "I'll drive Cindy home afterwards.
 Him too."
 Frunk pointed to me.
-I had early morning classes at college and Cindy was living on Beacon Hill.
+I had early morning classes at college and Cindy lived on Beacon Hill.

 I kissed my mother good-night.
 She blessed me with her rosary and slipped me a twenty, which was enough for a week's worth of Labatt Beer.

-My older brother drove his VW to the CCC tower on Chickatawbut Hill.
+My older brother drove his VW to the parking lot below Chickatawbut Hill.

 Cindy, Frunk, and I climbed to the old CCC tower.
 Gusts of wind rushed through the trees.
 The setting sun was giving way to the night and bright stars floated above the Atlantic.
-Atop the tower two teenagers in leather jackets drank beer and smoked cigarettes, as if they were attempting to join the thick black smoke plume furling over Chelsea.
+Atop the stone tower two teenagers in leather jackets drank beer and smoked cigarettes.

 My brother observed the fire through my father's binoculars.